Do you support a family member, friend or neighbour?

 To ensure that the development of a carers’ programme and new carers’ services listen to the needs and wishes of carers and carer representatives, the NHS Highland Carers Improvement Group have identified the trialling of a number of pilot projects as a means to collecting evidence to tell us what carers need.

-Caring for the Carer is one of the pilots and is entirely based on needs expressed by carers living in a remote, rural community to prevent them reaching crisis point and feeling they have nowhere to turn for help.
-It is envisaged that if successful, the pilot will be rolled out across all of rural Highlands.
+Caring for the Carer (now known as Here to Help) was one of the pilots and is entirely based on needs expressed by carers living in a remote, rural community to prevent them reaching crisis point and feeling they have nowhere to turn for help.